-Audits are especially useful to evaluate the Business Continuity Management (BCM) Program, as its effectiveness will heavily depends on an understanding of the organization’s capabilities, risks and threats, and overall business requirements.
-By nature, audits must examine data over periods of time unlike other assessment types that may only look at a specific point in time.
-Business Continuity and IT Disaster Recovery planning efforts do not have defined start and end points, and as such must be maintained and updated over time to be truly effective.
+Audits are especially useful to evaluate the Business Continuity Management (BCM) Program, as its effectiveness will heavily depend on an understanding of the organization’s capabilities, risks and threats, and overall business requirements.
+By nature, audits must examine data over periods of time, unlike other assessment types that may only look at a specific point in time.
+Business Continuity and IT Disaster Recovery planning efforts do not have defined start and endpoints, and as such must be maintained and updated over time to be truly effective.

 BCM Program audits are typically executed to evaluate an organization’s resilience maturity, but they can also be focused on specific program areas, such as the Business Continuity Plan, training programs, or the IT Disaster Recovery Plan.
 A comprehensive audit can sometimes be a lengthy undertaking and the time and money investment could be hard to justify.
 However, whenever doubts arise about the effectiveness of specific programs or projects, targeted audits are an excellent tool to address these doubts.

 Large organizations usually face pressure to perform audits from their board of directors, or compliance laws and regulations.
 Some also have internal audit teams that ensure audits are conducted on a regular basis for within all areas of the organization.
 On the other hand, some smaller organizations typically don’t have the same internal or external requirements to perform audits.
 As an example, many smaller organizations use Managed Service Providers (MSP’s) to outsource their IT operations and IT Disaster Recovery requirements.
 A third-party audit of the services and projects managed by the MSP can be an invaluable tool for assessing how well the MSP is fulfilling its role and meeting IT operations and organizational resilience requirements.

 A typical audit can be broken down into three general phases.